UltraDEV007/Ruby-care/README.md

 - fixed a bug where sometimes in Mood Creation or Edit it would return "Invalid Date" instead of the selected date.

-- A user can now delete his account if wanting to in the settings page, he will be asked by a confirmation modal to confirm that he indeed wants to delete it.
+- Users can now delete his account if wanting to in the settings page, he will be asked by a confirmation modal to confirm that he indeed wants to delete it.